Manscaped Lawn Mower 4.0 Pro Review – Great Below The Belt and Above

 *SkinSafe® technology does not guarantee cut protection.

-I am glad to see these guys being honest, as many companies over-inflate what products can do (we all know the marketing hype well).
+I am glad to see these guys being honest, as many companies over-inflate what their products can do (we are all familiar with the marketing hype).
 That being said, no cuts or nicks from me thus far!

 Design, Build, and Ergonomics

-It has a kind of slightly curved banana shape.
+It has a slightly curved, banana-like shape.
 I found that the curved shape is very useful for certain areas, such as the groin area between the scrotum and the legs or the armpits.
 It can be used in a scooped manner (if that makes sense).

 Build Quality & Ergonomics Ratings

-A good part of the outer section has a matte coating finish on it, so that’s pretty good for gripping and holding it; however, I do prefer the 3.0 Plus (see video clip below comparing) because it is rubberized and has embossed sections on the sides to help with grip.
+A good part of the outer section features a matte coating finish, which is beneficial for gripping and holding it.
+However, I prefer the 3.0 Plus (see video clip below for comparison) because it’s rubberized and has embossed sections on the sides to enhance grip.

 The trimmer has a little weight to it, and I kind of like weighted trimmers and shavers; it makes me feel like I’m getting something of a higher quality.

-The spotlight that we get on the trimmer is really useful, especially for shaving down below (the privates).
-It is activated via an extra button below the power button when the trimmer is switched on.
+The spotlight on the trimmer is really useful, especially for shaving sensitive areas (like the private parts).
+It is activated by an additional button located below the power button when the trimmer is turned on.

 The additional button for the spotlight also activates the handy travel lock when pressed and held with the trimmer switched off.
 We deactivate it by holding the button pressed for a few seconds.